yidas/video-player/README.md

 Video Player on WEB Solutions
 =============================

-Collections of video play solutions on WEB.
+Collection of video play solutions on WEB.